-- Establishes and maintains a variety of complex files, records and databases pertinent to program and/or project activities and services and runs scheduled and ad hoc reports.
+- Develops and maintains a variety of complex files, records, spreadsheets and databases pertinent to assigned planning and/or project activities.

 MINIMUM QUALIFICATIONS: Any combination of education and experience that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

 - A Bachelor’s Degree or equivalent from an accredited college or university with a major in regional, urban or transportation planning, community development, public policy or a closely related field.

 - Sub-professional or professional planning experience may be substituted for the required education on a year-for-year basis to a maximum of two (2) years.

 Note: Experience with a Geographic Information System (GIS) including conversion of mapping data and databases and development and documentation of related procedures is desirable.